pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-cloud/accounts.md

 ---
-title_tag: "Pulumi Service: Accounts Overview"
+title_tag: "Pulumi Cloud: Accounts Overview"
 title: "Accounts"
 meta_desc: Learn how to create and manage a personal account in the Pulumi Cloud Service in this guide.
 menu: